awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

 + `table_name` – The name of the table to use\.
 + `options` – Options to filter files to be deleted and for manifest file generation\.
   + `retentionPeriod` – Specifies a period in number of hours to retain files\.
 Files newer than the retention period are retained\.
 Set to 168 hours \(7 days\) by default\.
-  + `partitionPredicate` – Partitions satisfying this predicate are deleted\.
+  + `partition_predicate` – Partitions satisfying this predicate are deleted\.
 Files within the retention period in these partitions are not deleted\.
 Set to `""` – empty by default\.
   + `excludeStorageClasses` – Files with storage class in the `excludeStorageClasses` set are not deleted\.
 The default is `Set()` – an empty set\.
   + `manifestFilePath` – An optional path for manifest file generation\.
 All files that were successfully purged are recorded in `Success.csv`, and those that failed in `Failed.csv`
 + `transformation_ctx` – The transformation context to use \(optional\)\.
 Used in the manifest file path\.